 ©

-Lillehammer to Skåbu
+Finnskogen to Skåbu

-In the morning, we’ll have a hybrid or electric rental car ready for you.
-First stop is the former olympic city Lillehammer in Gudbrandsdalen valley; the cradle of Norwegian art history.
+Halfway to Skåbu, you will pass the former olympic city Lillehammer in Gudbrandsdalen valley; the cradle of Norwegian art history.
 Here we invite you to visit either the Lillehammer Art Museum or the Maihaugen Open-Air Museum.
 Peek through the doors to historical rural houses and experience life in 1700 including an exhibition of folk art, the world’s oldest revolver and the large steam locomotive at the town railway station.
-See how the bourgeoisie lived around the turn of the 1900 century or check out the 1930s phone booth that rang for the last time in 2015.
+Lunch recommendations will be available in your digital itinerary.

 Continue on to Skåbu – Norway’s oldest village (and the highest settlement in Northern Europe).
 Hosts Jannicke and Henrik made the same journey in 2018 and never went back.
 Together they transformed the local grocery store into an incredible family mountain lodge which now prides itself on its excellent kitchen, warm atmosphere and modern facilities.
-The mountain hotel is as of 2023 a part of the 'Regenerative Travel Community'.

 While staying at Skåbu, the hosts will gladly show you their mountain farm with 20 outbuildings that date back to around 1500.
+The mountain hotel is as of 2023 a part of the 'Regenerative Travel Community' and if you’ve ever wondered what regenerative tourism looks like in practice, this is the place to find out.

 The area around Skåbu is very much the cradle of Norwegian trekking culture and was the birthplace of the Norwegian Trekking Association (DNT), founded in 1868.
 The surrounding landscape is so enthralling that many of Norway’s most famous fables, books, paintings and music come from this area.

-Dive into the Heart of Norwegian Literary History
+Dive into the Heart of Norwegian Literary History or Go to ‘Hell’

 Wake up in the realm of Henrik Ibsen’s most famous character, Peer Gynt.
 Visualise the folk hero leaping up the hillsides on his famously bucking ride, before striking out for a full day of exploring.
 Today this can be you.
 A local nature guide will introduce you to Jotunheimen National Park and engage in conversation on how Henrik Ibsen's writing is of so much interest - 200 years after his time.